aws/amazon-ecs-agent/build-infrastructure/README.md

 1. A CloudWatch Logs group for the whole CodePipeline
 1. An S3 bucket used to move artifacts between the CodePipeline stages
-1. A builder CodeBuild project and corresponding IAM role
+1. Several builder CodeBuild projects and corresponding IAM roles
 1. A signer CodeBuild project and corresponding IAM role
 1. A copier CodeBuild project and corresponding IAM role
+1. A log collector CodeBuild project and corresponding IAM role
 1. A CodePipeline to pull these all together and corresponding IAM role

 Once the stack is successful, by default, the project is configured to use `buildspecs/<stage>.yml` as the CodeBuild buildspec file but you can change that by manually editing the buildspec for each CodeBuild project or putting the buildspec files in this repository in a `buildspecs` folder in the root of the repository you're building.